-ID Category Current State Threat Considerations ID.AM Asset Management Hardware and software are tracked, but inventory is not always accurate.
+ID Category Current State Threat Considerations GV.SC Cybersecurity Supply Chain Risk Management • Internal security roles are defined but not those of supply chain partners.
+Dependencies and resilience requirements for the Commercial Facilities Sector are anecdotally understood but not more formally recorded. • External partner (may not fulfill responsibilities for protecting, detecting, or responding to incidents) Power failure (causes customers [e.g., emergency services, hospitals] with critical dependencies to experience an extended loss of internet service due to a lack of service level agreements and documented resilience requirements) ID.AM Asset Management • Hardware and software are tracked, but inventory is not always accurate.
 Network flows are not mapped.
-Asset classification is performed and effective.
-Internal security roles are defined but not those of supply chain partners.
-Internal user (adds a non-compliant device; because a device is not in inventory, scans may miss it as a host so vulnerabilities may go undetected) External adversary (could gain network access, and activities might not be distinguished from unmapped, typical traffic patterns) External partner (may not fulfill responsibilities for protecting, detecting, or responding to incidents) ID.BE Business Environment Priorities and responsibilities based on the Commercial Facilities Sector.
-Dependencies and resilience requirements are anecdotally understood but not more formally recorded. • Power failure (causes customers [e.g., emergency services, hospitals] with critical dependencies to experience an extended loss of internet service due to a lack of service level agreements and documented resilience requirements) PR.AT Awareness and Training • All staff have been trained in physical and information security practices during onboarding. • Internal user (may fall victim to an email phishing attack due to a lack of sufficient training) PR.DS Data Security Inbound and outbound remote connections are encrypted.
+Asset classification is performed and effective. • Internal user (adds a non-compliant device; because a device is not in inventory, scans may miss it as a host so vulnerabilities may go undetected) External adversary (could gain network access, and activities might not be distinguished from unmapped, typical traffic patterns) PR.AT Awareness and Training • All staff have been trained in physical and information security practices during onboarding. • Internal user (may fall victim to an email phishing attack due to a lack of sufficient training) PR.DS Data Security • Inbound and outbound remote connections are encrypted.
 Laptops with proprietary facility information do not have full-disk encryption.
-Email systems are configured to provide limited data loss prevention.
-External adversary (who has gained network access may quickly recognize and exfiltrate unencrypted, sensitive information in databases or within cleartext network traffic) Internal user (may unintentionally send sensitive records without encryption, while data loss prevention tools might impede that error) DE.CM Security Continuous Monitoring Physical security is monitored through cameras and access log reviews.
+Email systems are configured to provide limited data loss prevention. • External adversary (who has gained network access may quickly recognize and exfiltrate unencrypted, sensitive information in databases or within cleartext network traffic) Internal user (may unintentionally send sensitive records without encryption, while data loss prevention tools might impede that error)

+ID Category Current State Threat Considerations DE.CM Security Continuous Monitoring Physical security is monitored through cameras and access log reviews.
 Information security logs are aggregated and stored securely.
-Intrusion Detection products monitor for risks.
-Internal User (steals valuable equipment due to a lack of diligent video and log monitoring) External User (is not quickly detected and thwarted due to ineffective monitoring) RS.RP Response Planning Response processes and procedures are executed and maintained.
-Supply chain partners have not been included in planning or exercises. • Supply Chain Partner (is not able to provide the Security Operations Center with system log information and is unable to restore data to a known-good recovery point) RC.RP Recovery Planning Incident recovery processes are included in response plans.
-Lack of recovery objectives and metrics impedes the ability to confirm that risks are treated in accordance with risk appetite and risk tolerance. • Software failure (could cause an outage in an essential business application that exceeds organizational directives regarding maximum tolerable downtime)
+Intrusion detection products monitor for risks.
+Internal User (steals valuable equipment due to a lack of diligent video and log monitoring) External User (is not quickly detected and thwarted due to ineffective monitoring) RS.MA Incident Management Response processes and procedures are executed and maintained.
+Supply Chain Partner (is not able to provide the Security Operations Center with system log information and is unable to restore data to a known-good recovery point) RC.RP Incident Recovery Plan Execution Incident recovery processes are included in response plans.
+Lack of recovery objectives and metrics impedes the ability to confirm that risks are treated in accordance with risk appetite and risk tolerance.
+Software failure (could cause an outage in an essential business application that exceeds organizational directives regarding maximum tolerable downtime)

-Another source of ideas for threat modeling is NIST SP 800-53, Security and Privacy Controls for Information Systems and Organizations, which provides a catalog of security and privacy controls19 [10].
-A companion document, SP 800-53A, Assessing Security and Privacy Controls in Federal Information Systems and Organizations: Building Effective Assessment Plans, documents methods for assessing the effectiveness and suitability of those controls for various purposes [11].
+Another source of ideas for threat modeling is SP 800-53, Security and Privacy Controls for Information Systems and Organizations, which provides a catalog of security and privacy controls19 [14].
+A companion document, SP 800-53A, Assessing Security and Privacy Controls in Information Systems and Organizations, documents methods for assessing the effectiveness and suitability of those controls for various purposes [15].
 Through the examination of controls and assessment methods, practitioners can observe conditions that align with enterprise situations, sparking discussions about potential threats.
 For example:

 A practitioner can consider control AC-17, Remote Access, which states, "The use of encrypted VPNs provides sufficient assurance to the organization that it can effectively treat such connections as internal networks if the cryptographic mechanisms used are implemented in accordance with applicable laws, executive orders, directives, regulations, policies, standards, and guidelines."
-The practitioner should then consider the threat conditions that would make encryption necessary (e.g., preventing eavesdropping, ensuring authorization) and perhaps identify regulatory compliance requirements.
+[14] The practitioner should then consider the threat conditions that would make encryption necessary (e.g., preventing eavesdropping, ensuring authorization) and perhaps identify regulatory compliance requirements.